MPrevide/flowbroker/lib/samples/kelvin/README.md

 Note: the DockerHub use is optional, you can use a private docker registry instead.

-Note2: All commands considers that you are running Dojot locally, if it is not the case, please, adapt them to refect your scenario.
+Note2: All commands considers that you are running Dojot locally, if it is not the case, please, adapt them to reflect your scenario.